 All you need to worship with us is in this bulletin.
 Please greet the person near you, stand and sit as you are comfortable, and bring your voice and heart to the service.
-We say the words printed in bold together.

 Advent Time

 When apocalyptic writing shows up in the readings on Sunday, you know it's time to pay attention.
 Not to prepare for the end of time, as this genre is so frequently misunderstood to demand, but to expect the revelation of God in our time.
 God's control of time.
 God's directing of time toward all that is perfect and true.